Implicit representations via the polynomial method: Introduction

 \subsection{Acknowledgements}

 Work by Jean Cardinal was supported by the Fonds de la Recherche Scientifique-FNRS under Grant n°~T003325F.
 Work by Micha Sharir was partially supported by ISF grant~495/23.

 The first author would like to thank Noga Alon for a discussion on his results in~\cite{MR4800729}, and Lena Yuditsky for sharing observations on semilinear families.
-The authors are also grateful to Pankaj Agarwal and Sariel Har-Peled for their comments and insights.
+The authors are also grateful to Pankaj Agarwal, Sariel Har-Peled, and the WG reviewers for insightful comments and references.